ilyasergey/YSC2229/source/week-05_heaps.rst

 Notice that, while not sorted (in an ascending or a descending order), the heap (as per its definition) always has the element with the greatest key in at the position 0 of the array.

+.. admonition:: Definition

+  A heap defined as per the definition above (a parent is larger than children) is called *max-heap*.
+A heap, defined via the property (a parent is smaller than children) is called *min-heap*.

 Checking that an array is a heap
 --------------------------------